PSCF v1.4.0

 Here, Header1.h, Header2.h, etc. represent header files other than the header containing the class definition that are directly or indirectly included into Class.cpp.

-Though not shown in the above example, the paths to the target and prerequisites in a dependency file are all given in the dependency file as absolute paths, defined relative to the root of the entire filesystem.
-As a result, the paths in real dependency files are much longer than those shown in the above simplified example.
+Though not shown in the above example, the paths to the target and prerequisites files are all given as absolute paths in all dependency files, i.e., as paths defined relative to the root of the entire filesystem.
+As a result, the paths in real dependency files are usually much longer than those shown in the above simplified example.

 Makefiles contain include directives that include the dependency files for all object files that the makefile is responsible for creating.
 This is shown more explicitly in the discussion of makefiles.
 As a result, the make command is generally able to find a rule with a prerequisite list for every existing object file target it may need to update.